UK teens suspected of trying to join Islamic State arrested

 Islamic State controls swathes of territory in Syria and Iraq where it has declared an Islamic caliphate.

-(Additional reporting by Kylie MacLellan and Kate Holton in London; Writing by Jonny Hogg; Editing by Alison Williams/Hugh Lawson)
+(Additional reporting by Kylie MacLellan in London; Writing by Jonny Hogg; Editing by Alison Williams)